hujhax/austin-improv-wiki/What's the Story, Steve.md

 **What's the Story Steve?** is a troupe that specializes in children's theater and features a poodle.

 ## Summary
-They produce a weekly improvised children's show at ColdTowne Theater.
+They produce a weekly improvised children's show at [[ColdTowne Theater]].
 Additionally, the troupe occasionally performs an adult version of the show at various theaters in Austin.

-It has performed in Austin's Out Of Bounds Improv Festival.
+It performed in [[The 2012 Out of Bounds Comedy Festival]] and [[The 43-Hour Improv Marathon]].

 Featuring Steve the Improvising Poodle, WTSS shows introduce Steve as both the host of the show and as a performer.
 The Voice of Steve (V.o.S.) is played by an actor offstage, using a microphone.